Lightning-AI/pytorch-lightning/docs/source/common/test_set.rst

 Validation is usually done during training, traditionally after each training epoch.
 It can be used for hyperparameter optimization or tracking model performance during training.
 It's a part of the training process.

-Testing is usually done once we are satisfied with the training and use the best model selected from the validation metrics and want to evaluate its performance on unseen data where the model acts as a black box.
-The test dataset is emulating the production/benchmark data where labels aren't available.
+Testing is usually done once we are satisfied with the training and only with the best model selected from the validation metrics.

 Let's see how these can be performed with Lightning.